Ohlweiler11/Exper/README.md

 - Share the Google Sheet with the service account email
 - Write "Key: " in the Data.txt file followed by the key of the Google Sheets sheet (https://docs.google.com/spreadsheets/d/SPREADSHEET_ID/edit#gid=0) and run Exper.py

-You can also write "Label: " to specify a name for the experiment iterations to be written in Sheets.
+You can also write "Label: \*label name*" to specify a name for the experiment iterations to be written in Sheets.

 ## Author